 In the case of Subordinated Tier 2 Notes the Issuer has the option to specify in the Final Terms that a Capital Disqualification Event Variation is applicable.
-Where such Capital Disqualification Event Variation is specified in the Final Terms as being applicable and the Issuer has satisfied the Agent that a Capital Disqualification Event (as defined in Condition 4(c)) has occurred and is continuing, then the Issuer may, subject to the other provisions of this Condition 6 (without any requirement for the consent or approval of the Noteholders (subject to the notice requirements below)) vary the terms of all (but not some only) of the Subordinated Tier 2 Notes so that they remain or, as appropriate, become, Qualifying Securities.
+Where such Capital Disqualification Event Variation is specified in the Final Terms as being applicable and the Issuer has satisfied the Agent that a Capital Disqualification Event (as defined in Condition 4(c) (Redemption of Subordinated Tier 2 Notes following the occurrence of a Capital Disqualification Event)) has occurred and is continuing, then the Issuer may, subject to the other provisions of this Condition 6 (without any requirement for the consent or approval of the Noteholders (subject to the notice requirements below)) vary the terms of all (but not some only) of the Subordinated Tier 2 Notes so that they remain or, as appropriate, become, Qualifying Securities.